jmd-dk/concept/_sources/tutorial/output_types.rst.txt

 know its job ID.

 .. tip::
-   To grab the job ID from a power spectra data file, you can do e.g.
+   To grab the job ID from a power spectrum (or bispectrum) data file, you can do e.g.

    .. code-block:: bash